Jesse R. James

 J Frank Dalton is buried in Grandbury, TX.
 The headstone reads, Jesse W. James 1847 – 1954.
 He was allow that honor because he once sued to regain his Jesse James name and the judge ruled that he had never changed his name to Dalton legally, so he was still Jesse James in the eyes of the court.
 The autopsy found 36 bullet wounds among the injuries.

-Whatever we call him, among the 72 aliases he used, he is best know as Jesse Frank Dalton.
+Whatever we call him, among the 72 aliases, he is best know as Jesse Frank Dalton.
 The tales of his extra-ordinary life are recounted in the book, “Jesse James Was One of His Names”, by Del Schrader.
 There are many outrageous tales and claims in the book, but a little research soon proves many of them true.
 Either way, it is a great piece of history that would have died with him had he not shared it all.
 Rest in Peace